radical-collaboration/LUCID/usecases/cell_painting_pipeline/README.md

-# Cell Painting image Analysis with Different dose rate
+# Cell Painting Image Analysis with Different Dose Rate

-## 1. Description
-This repository provides code for cell painting image segmentation.
+This repository gives an overview and provides code for cell painting image segmentation.

+## 1. Overview

+The corresponding pipeline performs cell painting image analysis with two primary functions:
+- Cell segmentation: generates a segmentation mask and overlays cell boundaries on the original image.
+- Cell nucleus segmentation: identifies nuclei via segmentation, extracts bounding boxes, and creates masked images of nuclei.

 ### 1.1.
 Getting started

-The easiest way to get started with CellSAM is with pip `pip install git+https://github.com/vanvalenlab/cellSAM.git` (see section [2](#2-target-hpc-platforms) for the environment setup per a corresponding HPC platform)
+The easiest way to get started with CellSAM is with pip `pip install git+https://github.com/vanvalenlab/cellSAM.git` (see section [3](#3-target-hpc-platforms) for the environment setup per a corresponding HPC platform)

 CellSAM requires `python>=3.10`, but otherwise uses pure PyTorch.